-Electronic commerce: Customer experience is becoming smarter with advanced, AI-powered personalization, dynamic pricing and offer generation.
+Customer experience is becoming smarter with advanced, AI-powered personalization, dynamic pricing, and offer generation.

-Financial services, Insurance and any other sector requiring significant amount of data processing and content handling will also benefit from AI.
+Any sector requiring a significant amount of data processing and content handling will also benefit from AI.

-Financial institutions will automate significant processes regarding transaction validation, fraud identification, stock trading, recommendation and advisory services etc.
+Financial institutions will automate significant processes regarding transaction validation, fraud identification, stock trading, recommendation, and advisory services.

-The state and citizen services: Artificial Intelligence can have a great impact in eliminating bureaucracy, improving citizen services, governance and social programmes.
+AI can have a great impact on eliminating bureaucracy, improving citizen services, governance, and social programs.

-Legal services: Even more traditional professions which are built on top of strong relationships, such as legal professions, will be re-defined by AI: typical support services in a legal context, deal with document handling, classification, discovery, summarization, comparison and knowledge management — tasks where AI agents already excel.
+Even more traditional professions that are built on top of strong relationships, such as legal professions, will be re-defined by AI.
+Typical support services in a legal context, deal with document handling, classification, discovery, summarization, comparison, and knowledge management — tasks where AI agents already excel.

-Commercial cognitive APIs and the cloud make it easy for software developers to build cognitive apps, powered by advanced A.I. capabilities.
-Physical product manufacturing processes can also benefit by AI-powered production lines, quality control systems and continuous improvement processes.
-Product will be soon built in totally different ways; and they will be connected and intelligent.
+Commercial cognitive APIs and the cloud make it easy for software developers to build cognitive apps, powered by advanced AI capabilities.
+Physical product manufacturing processes can also benefit from AI-powered production lines, quality control systems, and continuous improvement processes.
+Products will soon be built in totally different ways, and they will be connected and intelligent.

-Education: the overall education system will be dramatically improved by Artificial Intelligence, on top of world-scale digitized content, data and scientific and general knowledge.
+The overall education system will be dramatically improved by AI on top of world-scale digitized content, data, and scientific and general knowledge.

-In an other scenario, AI-powered apps will be able to recommend education opportunities and personalized educational content, proactively — depending on the current state of user’s career, education level and previous experiences.
+In another scenario, AI-powered apps will be able to recommend education opportunities and personalized educational content, proactively — depending on the current state of a user’s career, education level, and previous experiences.